akash8190/Face-Mask-Detection-using-Deep-learning/README.md

 Now that we’ve reviewed our face mask dataset, Now we can use Keras and TensorFlow to train a classifier to automatically detect whether a person is wearing a mask or not.

 To accomplish this task, we’ll be fine-tuning the MobileNet V2 architecture, a highly efficient architecture that can be applied to embedded devices with limited computational capacity (ex., Raspberry Pi, Google Coral, NVIDIA Jetson Nano, etc.)
-Deploying our face mask detector to embedded devices could reduce the cost of manufacturing such face mask detection systems, hence why we choose to use this architecture.
+Deploying our face mask detector to embedded devices could reduce the cost of manufacturing such face mask detection systems, hence why we choose to use this architecture